Birthday Box Ideas

 “The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.”

 We talked about how a heart of gold is filled with God’s love to share with others.
 I explained what a food pantry was and why people might need it sometimes.
 Once they knew that there are kids in our community who might not have a birthday cake, they wanted to start right away!
 I had been planning on making these birthday boxes for a while, so I had been slowly collecting the items as I saw them on sale.
 You could also see if your child would be up for asking birthday party guests to bring birthday box items to the party in lieu of gifts.
-Maybe birthday box packing is an activity for their next party!
+Maybe making a birthday box or two or three could be an activity for their next birthday party!

 - Crayons or other school supplies which will be on sale soon.